crapp/geomandel/README.md

 !["Escape Time Fractals"](https://crapp.github.io/geomandel/color_escapetime_append_greymandel_2.jpg)

-As you can see increasing the frequency will add better visual effects but also worsen the problem of color banding.
-Grey scale PGM images can not be generated with the continuous coloring algorithm.
+As you can see increasing the frequency will add better visual effects but also worsens the problem of color banding.

 #### RGB Images

 Generating RGB images with the Escape Time algorithm works similar to grey scale images.
 You now have to use `--rgb-base=R,G,B` to provide a base color and `--rgb-freq=FREQ_R,FREQ_G,FREQ_B` to determine the frequencies.
-Setting a frequency to **0** will leave the respective color component untouched.
+Setting a frequency to **0** will leave the respective color channel untouched.

 The first three colorbars were created with a base color of `255,0,0` and a RGB frequency of `0,2,0;0,8,0;0,16,0`.
 So only the green color component will